curtisgray/wingman/README.md

 **Legend**:
 ✅ Completed, ⏳ In Progress, ✉️ Not Started

+## Requirements for Hardware and OS

+- Windows 10+ or Mac OS X
+- 2016 or newer CPU
+- 16GB+ RAM
+- 2016 or newer GPU with at least 3GB of RAM
+- GPU not required, but recommended
+- 100GB free disk space (for AI models)
+- 1GB free disk space (for app)

 ## Installation

 Note, an OpenAI API key is NOT needed, unless you want to run an OpenAI GPT-style model.
 Otherwise it is not needed.
 Wingman is designed to run without it.